kyma-project/cloud-manager/docs/contributor/ui/README.md

   GcpNfsVolume description here
 ```
 It is imperative that `resource.kind` `resource.group` and `resource.version` matches its `CustomResourceDefinition`.
 If
-there are no matches, Busola will not render the UI and path rendering the resource inaccessible in Busola.
+there are no matches, Busola doesn't render the UI and path rendering the resource inaccessible in Busola.

 ### List